Livy20/stas579-Bo/README.md

 # stas579-Bo
-creating a file for stas579
+creating a first repo for stas 579
+-list 1
+-list2